dotnsf/bcdev-basickit/README.md

         - Online API document would be necessary for application developer.
 In this basic kit, we would provide swagger-styled online working document.

 We assume we are going to use Hyperledger Fabric and Hyperledger Composer for blockchain platform.
-This Basic Kit is designed to use this blockchain platform environment.
-But in case you don't have Hyperledger environment (yet), we would provide 'non-blockchain' mode in this API service.
+This Basic Kit is designed to be able to use that blockchain platform environment.
+But we assume you don't have Hyperledger environment (yet), we would provide 'non-blockchain' mode in this API service as default.
 In this 'non-blockchain' mode, you can use IBM Cloudant as 'faked' Hyperledger datastore, and API would be compatible/behave like Hyperledger.

+So, please note you need to manually enable 'real-blockchain' mode if you use real one.

 ## Requisite